Linaro/lava/doc/v2/developing-tests.rst

 * :ref:`new_dispatcher_actions`
 * :ref:`lava_test_shell`
-* :ref:`multinode`

 Assumptions at the start of this guide
 **************************************

 #.
-The desired board is already deployed at the LAVA Server location.
+The desired board is already configured for use with a LAVA Server
+   instance.
 #.
 A user account (username, password, email address) is already created
    by a LAVA administrator on your behalf, with permissions to submit jobs.
 #. ``lava-tool`` is already installed on your test system and a suitable